Crack the Mortgage Rate Code: The Why Behind Last Week’s Whiplash

 What My Crystal Ball 🔮 is Telling Me about Future Mortgage Rates in Metro Detroit

-My crystal ball is frustrated.
-Tariffs are distorting inflation, the bond market is fighting for stability, and the Fed is heading into its next meeting with no CPI or PCE data to guide them. 🆘To get ahead of what’s coming, I’m expanding my watch list so we can bring the future back into focus.
+My crystal ball 🔮 is frustrated.
+Inflation remains volatile due to tariffs, and the bond market is fighting for its survival.🆘 To get ahead of what’s coming, I’m expanding my watch list so we can bring the future back into focus.
+Next week begins with pressure.
+Unless buyers rush into Treasuries, the 10-year yield opens at 4.15%, up 0.037%, which means Monday morning mortgage rates could open higher than 6.38%.

 🚦 Stop, Slide, or Spike?
 Rates on the Edge.